National Democratic poll: "difficult" but winnable race in 8th district

-A newly released poll by a national Democratic Super PAC reveals “a difficult" but winnable race for Washington’s 8th Congressional District, one of 23 districts in the nation won by Hillary Clinton but currently held by a Republican.
+A newly leaked poll commissioned by a national Democratic Super PAC reveals “a difficult" but winnable race for Washington’s 8th Congressional District, one of 23 districts in the nation won by Hillary Clinton but currently held by a Republican.

 Republican Dino Rossi, running to replace the retiring incumbent Dave Reichert, leads in initial match-ups against the three Democratic frontrunners, Jason Rittereiser, Dr. Kim Schrier and Dr. Shannon Hader, all first-time candidates.